How to clean your solar panels

-There is no set golden rule as to how to clean your solar panels.
-There are some simple rules to follow but its comment sense.
-You wouldn’t clean your glass splash back with steel wall therefor this still applies for solar panels.
+There is no set golden rule to cleaning solar panels.
+There are some simple rules to follow but it is mostly common sense.
+You wouldn’t clean your glass splash back with steel wool, and the same principles apply for solar panels.

-If you treat the panels like your glass splash back in your house and / or like your car window it will give you a good understanding of how to clean your panels.
-A non abrasive cloth is the safest option and Elbow Grease (hard manual labor) will always give a great result.
+Treat the panels like your glass splash back or window in your home.
+A non abrasive cloth is the safest option and elbow grease (hard manual labor) will always give a great result.

-After panels have been cleaned depending on the amount of dirt and debris on the panels the efficiency of the panels in some instances could be improved by between 3 and 30 % in some instances.
+After panels have been cleaned depending on the amount of dirt and debris on the panels the efficiency of the panels in some instances could be improved by between 3 and 30 %.

-This is not a common occurrence across the board but there are specific areas that are prone to moss and lichen build up.
-They seem to be more likely with the older Amorphous solar cells and roof surfaces that have a light roof colours.
-This is a lot harder to clean of your roof and should be done by solar companies that know what their doing as utensils may be needed that could cause issues with the panels if not used correctly.
-Unfortunately moss and Lichen cause large amounts of shading to panels and can have a detrimental effect on the performance of the solar panels.
+This is not a common occurrence but there are specific areas that are prone to moss and lichen build up.
+They seem to be more likely with the older Amorphous solar cells and roof surfaces that are light in colour.
+This is a lot harder to clean off your roof and should be done by solar professionals that know what they are doing as specialised equpiment may be needed.

 How often should I clean my solar panels?

 This is not a straight forward question.
-Every site is completely different, some variations that would alter the a timing of cleaning our panels can be the angle of the panels on the roof, The lower the pitch the harder it is for the panels to self clean, New estates unfortunately usually get more dust build up, in coastal areas salt build up could be an issue and as mentioned earlier the style of solar cells will have an impact.
+Every site is completely different.
+Some variations that would alter the timing of cleaning solar panels can be the angle of the panels on the roof.
+The lower the pitch the harder it is for the panels to self clean.
+New estates unfortunately usually get more dust build up because of construction work amd in coastal areas salt build up can be an issue.
+The type of solar cell can also have an impact.

-The standard answer to the question is vague but the cleaner you keep your panels the better the solar production that the solar panels will produce.
-The thing to remember when deciding how often to clean your panels is yes the cleaner they are the better the energy yield but also if you’re paying a tradesman money to complete this service you don’t want to pay this person more money than your solar panels can recoup due to being cleaner.
-If Lichen or moss is present and in large amounts that this becomes more warranted, as loss of performance will start to make a significant difference of your production if gets to large.
+The standard answer to the question is vague but the cleaner you keep your panels the better the solar production.
+The thing to remember when deciding how often to clean your panels is not only the energy yield but also the expense.
+If you are paying a tradesman money to complete this service and it greatly exceeds the the increased value received from having cleaner panels, you may need to consider the frequency of your panel cleans.
+If lichen or moss is present and in large amounts, regular cleaning becomes more warranted, as loss of performance will start to make a significant difference to system production.